dhirajbennadi/dhirajbennadi/README.md

 ### Hi there 👋

-I am Dhiraj Bennadi \n
+I am Dhiraj Bennadi
-Currently working as a Embedded Software Developer in Med-Tech \n Hold a Master's Degree in Embedded Systems and Internet of Things from University of Colorado Boulder \n
+Currently working as a Embedded Software Developer in Med-Tech
+Hold a Master's Degree in Embedded Systems and Internet of Things from University of Colorado Boulder

 ## Checkout my website :
 [Personal Website](https://dhirajbennadi.github.io/)